BGRC CODE OF CONDUCT

 JUNIOR MEMBERS AND PARENTS

 BGRC has a specifically designed Junior Code of Conduct and a Parents Code of Conduct which are listed separately.
-It is the responsibility of parents to ensure that they and their child(ren) are aware of and adhere to both of these policies.
+It is the responsibility of parents to ensure that they and their child(ren) are aware of and adhere to both policies.

 COMPLAINTS AND CONCERNS